formlio/forml/docs/evaluation.rst

 The heart of the evaluation process is a specific *metric function* quantifying the quality of the *predicted* versus *true* outcomes.
-There are dozens of standard metrics each suitable to different scenarios (plus new ones can always be implemented ad-hoc).
+There are dozens of standard metrics each suitable to different scenarios (plus new ones can always be implemented :spelling:word:`ad hoc`).

 The ForML evaluation API is using the following abstraction for its metric implementations: